Adenialzz/Motion-Detection-Based-on-KDE/README.md

 ## result.zip

 ### content
-This compressed file include some of results after running kde.py .
+This compressed file includes some of results after running kde.py .

 ## md_data.zip

 ### content
-This compressed file include some source material that can be used to motion detection.
+This compressed file includes some source material that can be used to motion detection.

 ### source
 <br>grass: From lesson DA and ML in DHU given by Prof. Dawei Li.</br>